lpestl/UnrealCommander/README.md

 ## Iteration 1

-* Create Stand Alon application based on SlateViewer template;
+* Create Stand Alone application based on SlateViewer template;
 * Creating an empty UI shell based on the Slate UI Framework;
 * Layout of working areas.